-20 Tips for Creating and Keeping a Positive Corporate Culture
+20 Tips for Creating a Positive Corporate Culture

 The average American spends about 40 hours a week at work, but it can feel like an eternity if the office isn't a pleasant place to be.
 With next-generation startups offering pet-friendly workplaces and fridges stocked with coconut water, employees are more aware of office culture than ever before.
 But don't worry — you don't need an office foosball table to improve your work environment.